thinktandem/thinktandem.io/src/content/articles/debugging-with-new-relic-blazemeter-strace-more.md

 Not that long ago, we brought on a well known non profit Drupal 7 site into our mix.
 They are also a top 5000 ranking site based off of [Alexa](https://www.alexa.com/siteinfo).
 At times they can have hundreds of thousands of page views in a given month.
 The site was not built that well at the theming layer and had numerous performance issues.
 We moved the site to [platform.sh](https://platform.sh/) and that seemed to put a band aid on said issues.

-Last week, the band aid feel off and we nicked an artery.
+Last week, the band aid fell off and we nicked an artery.
 While pushing up a suite of modules and enabling them on production, the site went down and it wasn't coming back up.
 We had tested everything locally and on staging, so what went wrong?
 I will layout the journey from hair pulling madness to pure zen.

 The Site is stuck in a loop